-Steve Weir has put his stamp on the Cleveland State men’s and women’s golf programs during his 10 years at the helm.
-During his tenure, the men’s squad has captured eight Horizon League titles and NCAA appearances, while the women's program has continued to show improvement, culminating with the first League title in progam history in 2016-17.
+Steve Weir has put his stamp on the Cleveland State men’s and women’s golf programs during his 12 years at the helm.
+During his tenure, the men’s squad has captured nine Horizon League titles and NCAA appearances, while the women's program has continued to show improvement, culminating with the first League title in progam history in 2016-17.

 A tireless recruiter, Weir has continually brought in highly-decorated players, including several all-state selections and student-athletes who have competed in and won prestigious tournaments.